Solutions That Help You into The United States

 You are considered a special immigrant if you fall into any one of the following:

-• retired officers or employees of certain international organizations
+• Retired officers or employees of certain international organizations

-• employees of international broadcasting companies
+• Employees of international broadcasting companies

-• former employees of the U.S. Armed Forces
+• Former employees of the U.S. Armed Forces

-• abused spouses and children
+• Abused spouses and kids

 Option 7: Are you a Refugee?